 \section{SSH model and doubling of Chebyshev polynomials}

-The SSH model is a one-dimensional free-fermion model with dimerized nearest-neighbor interactions.
+This section is devoted to study the standard SSH model, where the coupling constant are constant along the chain: $t^+_n=t^+$ and $t^-_n=t^-$.
 We consider a chain with an odd number of sites, labeled from $0$ to $2N$ and endowed with open boundary conditions.
-The Hamiltonian $\mathcal{H}$ reads \cite{SSH}
+The Hamiltonian $\mathcal{H}$ for the homogeneous SSH model reads \cite{SSH}